gelles-brandeis/tapqir/docs/source/tutorials/linux_part_i.rst

   $ cd tutorial
   $ tapqir init

-  Tapqir is a Bayesian program for single-molecule data analysis.
+  Initialized Tapqir in the working directory.
   ---------------------------------------------------------------
   - Checkout the documentation: <https://tapqir.readthedocs.io/>
   - Get help on our forum: <https://github.com/gelles-brandeis/tapqir/discussions>
-  - Star us on GitHub: <https://github.com/gelles-brandeis/tapqir>

-  Initialized Tapqir in the working directory.

 ``tapqir init`` command has created a ``.tapqir`` sub-folder that will store internal files such as ``config.yml`` configuration file, ``loginfo`` logging file, and model checkpoints.